qadenz/qadenz.github.io/_docs/locators.md

 Using `PageFactory.initElements()` will instantiate the page class, and all `WebElement` instances annotated with `@FindBy` will be initialized.
 If the page on the UI is static and all mapped elements are already present, there should be no issues.
 Modern webapps, though, use very dynamic interfaces.
 This frequently results in situations where some `@FindBy` mapped elements will change state at some point between the time `.initElements()` is called and when the element is actually used.
 To mitigate these issues, additional code in the form of Explicit Waits or other custom logic must be written to handle each element.

 With Qadenz, Locators are defined and passed to commands methods, which in turn initialize a `WebElement` prior to acting upon the element.
 Further, each command will initialize the target element each time the command is called.
-By initializing WebElements *at the time they are used*, this mitigates situation that might produce a `StaleElementReferenceException`, and when errors are encountered, the problem can be presented far more clearly.
+By initializing WebElements *at the time they are used*, this mitigates situations that might produce a `StaleElementReferenceException`, and when errors are encountered, the problem can be presented far more clearly.

 # Using Locators